 Analytes are the measurements or sample properties that GSS can store, use, and display.
-Analytes in GSS fall into six categories:
+Analytes in GSS fall into five categories:

-- Chemical parameters

-- Physical parameters
+- Properties

 - Basis species

 - User analytes

 - User equations

 - Calculated values

-Add analytes individually by clicking on + analyte and choosing an option from the first five categories, or add multiple analytes in one step by selecting Multiple Analytes...
-For values requiring a speciation calculation, click + analyte $\rightarrow$ Calculate with SpecE8....
+Add analytes individually by clicking on + analyte and choosing an option from the first four categories, or add multiple analytes in one step by selecting Multiple Analytes...
+For values requiring a speciation calculation, click + analyte $\rightarrow$ Calculate with SpecE8...

-3.3.1 Chemical parameters
+3.3.1 Properties

 A number of commonly used analytes are predefined within GSS.
-The chemical parameters include temperature, pH, Eh, TDS, and so on.
+The system properties include temperature, pH, Eh, TDS, fluid density, time, date, position, and so on.